centaur54dev/ConnDuino_EEPROM/README.md

 uint8_t byteHeight = 2;      //character height = 2*8=16 pixels
 const char firstChar = ' ';  //space
 const char lastChar = '~';   //all ascii characters between this and firstChar are included.
-                             // this means lastChar-firstChar+1   number of characters.
+                             //this means lastChar-firstChar+1 number of characters.
-                             //the PROGMEM should match this number.
+                             //the PROGMEM arrays should match this number.

 uint16_t addr=8192;  //the memory address where writing will begin. addr += eeprom.writeFont(addr, byteHeight, firstchar, lastchar,